KhalilJouaneh/KhalilJouaneh/README.md

-- 👋 Hi, I’m @KhalilJouaneh
+- 👋 Hi, I’m Khalil
-- 👀 I build blockchain appliations
+- 👀 I build blockchain appliations.
+-  I am familiar with the web3.js library, solidity and rust.
+-  My blockchain dev portfolio consists of ...

 <!---
 KhalilJouaneh/KhalilJouaneh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.